computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 4:00PM - 6:00PM: Do a little coding and writing at Rebecca's until a comedy show starts.
 Head over to Mood Ring, another recently-opened bar.

-7:00PM - 9:00PM: Eat my leftover burrito and finish writing up this diary.
-I'm sitting in a booth at Rebecca's with a bunch of other people who are using the powerstrip.
+7:00PM - 9:00PM: Eat my leftover burrito and finish writing this diary.
+I'm sitting in a booth at Rebecca's with a bunch of other people who are using the powerstrip. `smolson` always gets attention.

 9:00PM - 11:00PM: My friend arrives and we hang out and drink.
 We use `smolson` to order some nootropics and look at our mutual facebook friends.